reflectoring/reflectoring.github.io/_posts/2021-09-15-spring-scheduler.md

 ## Conditions for using Distributed Job Scheduler Quartz

-[Quartz Scheduler](http://www.quartz-scheduler.org) is an open source distributed job scheduler that provides many enterprise-class features like support for JTA transactions and clustering.
+[Quartz Scheduler](http://www.quartz-scheduler.org) is an open-source distributed job scheduler that provides many enterprise-class features like support for JTA transactions and clustering.

 Among its main capabilities is Job Persistence support to an external database that is very useful for resuming failed jobs as well as for reporting purposes.

 Clustering is another key feature of Quartz that can be used for Fail-safe and/or Load Balancing.

-Spring Scheduler is preferred when we want to implement a simple form of job scheduling without need for fail-safe scenarios.
+Spring Scheduler is preferred when we want to implement a simple form of job scheduling without the need for fail-safe scenarios.
 On the other hand, if we need clustering along with support for Job Persistence then Quartz is a better alternative.

 ## Conclusion

-Here is a list of important points from the tutorial for quick reference:
+Here is a list of major points from the tutorial for quick reference:

-1. Scheduling is part of the core module so we do not need to add any dependencies.
+1. Scheduling is part of the core module, so we do not need to add any dependencies.
 2. Scheduling is not enabled by default.
-We explicitly enable by adding the `@enableScheduling` annotation to a Spring configuration class.
+We explicitly enable scheduling by adding the `@enableScheduling` annotation to a Spring configuration class.
 3. We can make the scheduling conditional on a property so that we can enable and disable scheduling by setting the property.
 3. We create scheduled jobs by decorating a method with the `@scheduled` annotation.
 4. Only methods with `void` return type and zero parameters can be converted into scheduled jobs by adding `@Scheduled` annotation.